Please enable JavaScript to view this site.

 The Server Installation is the typical installation choice for network administrators and developers that want R:BASE installed upon a centralized location within a local area network.
 It is beneficial to use this method when there are a great number of users which will be launching the R:BASE software.
 Another benefit is that when applying R:BASE updates, there is only one installation to be updated, rather than updating every workstation individually.

-Using this method, you will insert the R:BASE CD-ROM into the server's CD-ROM drive and run the installer.
-Or, if the installer was made available through a download, you would run the "Setup.exe" while physically sitting at the server.
-Or, you can run the "Setup.exe" on a workstation and change the "Destination Folder" to a shared network directory during the Setup process, but this option prevents the proper installation of the R:BASE ODBC driver.
-If you have a R:BASE application which uses the R:BASE ODBC driver, you must run the installer while at the server.
+Using this method, you will run the installer ".exe", provided by download, while physically sitting at the server, or by remote access.
+Or, you can run the installer on a workstation and change the "Destination Folder" to a shared network directory during the Setup process, but this option prevents the proper installation of the R:BASE ODBC driver.
+If you have a R:BASE application which uses the R:BASE ODBC driver, you must run the installer at the server.

 After the installation is complete, users must be supplied with the necessary network access rights.
 The users will require read permissions to launch the R:BASE program.
 If you intend to store the database files in the same directory as the R:BASE program, then read and write permissions are required.
 For more information about these access rights, refer to the documentation for your network.
 Both mapped drive letters and universal naming conventions (UNC) are supported for the network shared directory.